NHS bowel cancer screening checks if you could have bowel cancer. It's available to everyone aged 60 or over. This programme includes 56 year olds.

 You collect a small sample of poo on a small plastic stick and put it into the sample bottle and post it to a lab for testing.

 There are instructions that come with the kit.
-You can also find bowel cancer screening kit instructions on GOV.UK.

-Video: using your bowel cancer screening FIT kit
+Video: Using your bowel cancer screening FIT kit

 This video describes how to use a bowel cancer screening kit at home.

 Media review due: 6 January 2023

 Your result should be posted to you within 2 weeks of sending off your kit.